futurice/jalapeno/examples/terraform-bootstrap/README.md

 do.
 The following resources are required:

 1. A subscription
-2. As many resource groups as you want to have environments (e.g. dev, qa, prod).
+2. (OPTIONAL) As many resource groups as you want to have environments (e.g. dev, qa, prod).
 These resource groups should be empty, but they don't have to be.
 3. A service principal with contributor access to the resource groups, and a client secret for the SP.